-If we’ve learned anything from 2020, it’s that email marketing is alive and well.
-According to a study by Mailchimp, email clickthrough rates have skyrocketed since the outbreak of the COVID-19 pandemic.
+If we’ve learned anything from this past year, it’s that email marketing is alive and well.
+According to a study by Hubspot, in the last 12 months, 77% of marketers have seen an increase in email engagement.

-Email marketing saw a major revitalization in 2020, and this growth is projected to continue through 2022.
+Email marketing is still seeing a major revitalization in 2023, with over 4 billion daily email users, and this growth is projected to continue to grow.
 Associations are prime candidates for capitalizing on this massive growth.

 Here, rasa.io shows you how to craft the perfect email marketing campaign for your association by going over the best practices for email marketing.